playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 ALTER TABLE User DROP age;
 ```

-Developer B finishes his feature and commits (let’s say they are using Git).
+Developer B finishes her feature and commits (let’s say they are using Git).
 Now developer A has to merge the his colleague’s work before continuing, so he runs git pull, and the merge has a conflict, like:

 ```
 Auto-merging db/evolutions/2.sql